-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 The hashtag first surfaced in 2017 as activists in Nigeria sought to abolish a federal police unit called the Special Anti-Robbery Squad.

-SARS, as it’s commonly known, has existed for nearly three decades.
-But over time, its critics say, the unit developed a reputation for abusing its power.
+SARS, as it is commonly known, has existed for nearly three decades.
+But over time, its critics say, the unit has developed a reputation for abusing its power.

 Amnesty International said it has recorded 82 cases of SARS abuses over the last three years, including beatings, hangings, mock executions, sexual assault and waterboarding.

 Then a disturbing video that surfaced online Oct.
-4 shined a fresh spotlight on the issue, reinvigorating outrage across Nigeria.
+4 shined a fresh spotlight on the unit, reinvigorating outrage across Nigeria.
 The footage shows officers dragging two men from a hotel in Lagos, according to the Guardian, and shooting one of them outside.

 Protests erupted in the West African powerhouse’s major cities.
 Demonstrators posted their grievances on Twitter and Instagram.
 Nigerians abroad swiftly chimed in.
 So did influencers with millions of followers — and within days, #EndSARS went massively viral.